 TransportationYou really do need access to a car in Myrtle Beach.
 There may be a handful of restaurants and activities in walking distance to your hotel, but to really go anywhere else a car is essential.
-Traffic congestion, particularly during the peak seasons, can make driving in the area a real headache.
-Drivers can be aggressive and careless.
-Car accidents are not uncommon so make sure you pay attention and drive with caution.
+Traffic congestion, particularly during the peak seasons, can make driving in the area a real headache, so plan around heavy traffic and drive safely.

 There is a city-wide bus system in the area that is called Lymo.
 It travels between several cities along the Grand Strand and there are 22 different routes that run year around.
 The hours of service can be limited, which makes the system somewhat difficult to use.